How to Integrate Applications

 Enter Trello in the search window and click on the displayed suggestion.

-Enter the necessary information for linking and click "Add" to complete the My Apps registration.
+Enter the necessary information for the connection and click "Add" to complete the My Apps registration.

 For detailed My Apps registration methods, please check here.